drduh/YubiKey-Guide/README.md

 ## Recovery after reset

-To reinstate YubiKey from the Certify key backup (such as the one on encrypted portable storage described in [Backup](#backup)), follow [Rotating keys](#rotating-keys) to setup the environment, then [Configure Smartcard](#configure-smartcard).
+To reset YubiKey from the Certify key backup (such as the one on encrypted portable storage described in [Backup](#backup)), follow [Rotating keys](#rotating-keys) to setup the environment, then [Configure YubiKey](#configure-yubikey).

 # Notes

-- YubiKey has two configurations, invoked with either a short or long press.
+1. YubiKey has two configurations, invoked with either a short or long press.
 By default, the short-press mode is configured for HID OTP; a brief touch will emit an OTP string starting with `cccccccc`.
-If the OTP mode is not used, swap it to the second configuration via the YubiKey Personalization tool or disable it entirely using [YubiKey Manager](https://developers.yubico.com/yubikey-manager).
-The command to disable OTP with ykman is `ykman config usb -d OTP`
+OTP mode can be swapped to the second configuration via the YubiKey Personalization tool or disabled entirely using [YubiKey Manager](https://developers.yubico.com/yubikey-manager): `ykman config usb -d OTP`

-- Programming YubiKey for GPG keys still lets allows use of other configurations - [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor), [OTP](https://www.yubico.com/faq/what-is-a-one-time-password-otp/) and [static password](https://www.yubico.com/products/services-software/personalization-tools/static-password/) modes, for example.
+1. Using YubiKey for GnuPG keys does not prevent use of other features, such as [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), [OTP](https://www.yubico.com/resources/glossary/otp/) and [static password](https://support.yubico.com/hc/en-us/articles/360016614980-Understanding-Core-Static-Password-Features).

-- Setting an expiry essentially forces lifecycle management of Subkeys.
-Setting an expiry on a primary key is ineffective for protecting the key from loss, because whomever has the primary key can simply extend its expiry period.
-Revocation certificates are [better suited](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) for this purpose.
-It may be appropriate for your use case to set expiry dates on subkeys.
+1. Setting a key expiry forces identity and credential lifecycle management.
+However, setting an expiry on the primary Certify key is useless, because it can be used to simply extend itself.
+[Revocation certificates](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) should be used instead.

-- To switch between two or more identities on different YubiKeys, unplug the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill gpg-agent ; pkill ssh-agent ; pkill pinentry ; eval $(gpg-agent --daemon --enable-ssh-support)`, then plug in the other key and run `gpg-connect-agent updatestartuptty /bye`
+1. To switch between multiple identities on different YubiKeys, unplug the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill gpg-agent ; pkill ssh-agent ; pkill pinentry ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`

-- To use YubiKey on multiple computers, import the corresponding public keys on them.
-Confirm gpg can see the card via `gpg --card-status`, then trust the import public keys ultimately. `gpg --list-secret-keys` should show the correct and trusted key.
+1. To use YubiKey on multiple computers, import the corresponding public keys on them.
+Confirm see YubiKey is visible with `gpg --card-status`, then trust the imported public keys ultimately. `gpg --list-secret-keys` will show the correct and trusted key.

 # Troubleshooting

-- Use `man gpg` to understand GPG options and command-line flags.
+- Use `man gpg` to understand GnuPG options and command-line flags.

 - To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with `pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg`.

-- If you encounter problems connecting to YubiKey with GPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.
+- If you encounter problems connecting to YubiKey with GnuPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.
 Another possibility is that there is a problem with the PIN, e.g. it is too short or blocked.